MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/tools/development-tools-for-xbox-live.md

 > The MatchSim and XboxLiveCompute tools included in the download can only be used by managed partners, or partners enrolled in the [ID@Xbox](http://www.xbox.com/Developers/id) program.
 To learn more about the available developer programs, please refer to the [developer program overview](https://docs.microsoft.com/windows/uwp/xbox-live/developer-program-overview).

 ## Global Storage
 Global title storage is used to store data that everyone can read, such as rosters, maps, challenges, or art resources.
 It is a type of [Title Storage](../storage-platform/xbox-live-title-storage/xbox-live-title-storage.md).
 The Global Storage tool is used to manage global title storage in test sandboxes.
-Data must still be published to RETAIL via Windows Dev Center or Xbox Developer Portal (XDP).
+Data must still be published to RETAIL via Partner Center or Xbox Developer Portal (XDP).

 The tool is available via command-line as part of the [Development Tools](https://aka.ms/xboxliveuwptools) zip.